-In Valencia everything is centred on Malvarrosa and Las Arenas so prepare yourself for a one-night-only “Fallas on the beach” with a taste of ancient mysticism celebrating the four elements.
+In Valencia everything is centred on Malvarrosa and Las Arenas so prepare yourself (in 2021) for a one-night-only “Fallas on the beach” with a taste of ancient mysticism celebrating the four elements.
 You may spend the whole night trying to get down there which can be a nightmare unless you are within walking distance.
 Expect huge traffic jams and nowhere to park.
 From the centre the best way is to cross the river from the Torres de Serranos and squeeze yourself onto a packed tram at the Estacion de Madera or take Line 5 on the Metro and change onto the tram at Serreria-Maritime.

-If you eventually make it, you can join up with the literally hundreds of groups of people building their own bonfires in a vast, open-air party on the sand.
+In 2021, you can join up with the literally hundreds of groups of people building their own bonfires in a vast, open-air party on the sand.
 When the clock strikes twelve, everybody rushes into the sea for a midnight dip while a bunch of lunatics dressed as wizards (usually drunk on queimadas and ancient medicinal “herbs” ) throw flowers into the water, muttering strange incantations to invoke the maritime spirits.
 On this night of the year, at least, that soggy thing your hand touches while swimming in the Med might be a rose petal rather than a crisp packet or a jelly fish or something infinitely more disgusting.
 You won’t be just floating about on your back, though.
 Directed by the eccentric bloke in the pointy hat, you will have to jump seven waves if you want good luck for the next year and nine if you want to get pregnant (that one only works if you are a woman).

 After the nocturnal bathing don’t bother with a towel, the traditional way to get dry is to jump another seven times (it’s always seven isn’t it?) over a bonfire.
 This being Valencia, of course, some families not wishing to waste good firewood… stick a paella on the top so be careful to look what you’re jumping over.
 The traditional Valencian dish is best enjoyed without a sandy footprint in the middle.